Daniel Barnett’s Employment Law Masterclass 2026

 When you book your place on the Employment Law Masterclass 2026, here’s exactly what you get:

-A full day of intensive, practitioner-led training: six hours of practical, tribunal-tested guidance on every major Employment Rights Act 2025 change, delivered by a barrister who has spent 30 years in the room where it happens
+A full day of intensive, practitioner-led training: practical, tribunal-tested guidance on major Employment Rights Act 2025 changes, delivered by a barrister who has spent 30 years in the room where it happens

 A concrete, implementable action plan: not notes to file away and forget, but a step-by-step framework you can put to work the week you return to your desk